Elias Díaz Preview, Player Props: Rockies vs. White Sox

-On Friday, Elias Diaz (batting .100 in his past 10 games) and the Colorado Rockies play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 8:40 PM ET.
+On Saturday, Elias Diaz (.212 on-base percentage in past 10 games, 105 points below season-long percentage) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Diamondbacks.
+In his last appearance, he racked up three hits (going 3-for-5 with a home run and two RBI) against the White Sox.

 Elias Díaz Game Info & Props vs. the White Sox